azkiflay/gitops/README.md

   - Each job consists of **steps**, which execute shell commands or GitHub actions.
   - **Runner**: a server that executes steps in a job.

+**Action**: the smallest reusable unit in GitHub Actions.
+Like a function in programming languages, *action* does one specific job.
+For example, *checkout a repository*, *run a command*, and *deploy an application to AWS* are actions.

+**Types of Actions**: There are three types of actions.
+- (1) Marketplace Actions: public reusable actions created by the GitHub community.
+For example, the [actions/checkout@v4](https://github.com/actions/checkout) checks-out a repository under $GITHUB_WORKSPACE.
+A full searchable list of public actions is available [here](https://github.com/marketplace?type=actions).
+For instance, if you search for "*EKS*", you will get Amazon EKS related results.
+One of them is "*EKS on Fargate*", which can be used to manage the lifecycle of an [EKS cluster](https://aws.amazon.com/eks/) on [AWS Fargate](https://aws.amazon.com/fargate/).
+- (2) Custom Actions: Project-specific action file in YAML format inside a repository (.github/actions/sample.yaml)
+- (3) Docker/JavaScript Actions: Custom actions written in JavaScript or inside a Docker to do a specific thing.

+**Action Components**: *name:*, *description:*, *inputs:*, *outputs:*, and *runs:* blocks.
+For example, the action file in **.github/actions/action.yaml** contains these blocks except *outputs:* block.
+This is an example of custom action.
+This action file can be referenced in a workflow using the **uses:** block.
+The values in the **inputs:** block defines the link between the action and workflow.

+Ways to create a workflow:
+- (1) Use the Actions tab on the GitHub code repo and use one of the suggested workflows for it.
+- (2) Create workflow file in "**.github/workflows/**" outside of GitHub

 # References